Presenting King's Top News Stories of 2021

 Martin Luther King III spoke with King's students and the wider community on February 24, 2021, during the Annual Speaker Series organized by the King's University College Students' Council.
 The talk received local and surrounding area media coverage.
 Read more at Talk by Martin Luther King III receives media coverage – February 25, 2021.

 Excellence in Teaching Awards

-Dr. John Grant, Associate Professor of Political Science, and Dr. Nigel Joseph, Lecturer in the Department of English, French, and Writing, were honoured as the recipients of the 2021 King's Awards of Excellence in Teaching.
+Dr. John Grant, Associate Professor of Politics and International Relations, and Dr. Nigel Joseph, Lecturer in the Department of English, French, and Writing, were honoured as the recipients of the 2021 King's Awards of Excellence in Teaching.
 Dr. Grant was honoured for Full-Time Faculty and Dr. Joseph was honoured for Part-Time Faculty.
 They were selected by a committee of students, faculty and staff which reviewed dozens of nominations from the King’s community.
 The recipients presented lectures at the Student Awards Ceremony held on November 22, 2021.
 Read more at Recognizing excellence in teaching – April 28, 2021.